Last updated on April 3rd, 2026 at 04:41 pm

 1. Category Visibility (Primary & Secondary)

-Many tools show basic profile info but skip one of the most powerful insights: business categories.
+Many tools show basic profile info, but skip one of the most powerful insights: business categories.

 If your tool doesn’t reveal what primary and secondary categories your competitors are using, you’re missing the entire local SEO advantage.